Sheezy-Art/sheezy-hub/README.md

-# Sheezy.Art Community Repo
+# Sheezy Hub
-Public repo to discuss issues and features.
+Public community repository to discuss issues and features.

 ### Feature Requests
 In this early development stage, we're only accepting suggestions from staff.
 However, you're more than welcome to discuss the site's functionality in our [Discord server](https://discord.gg/3fKDMFNM3h).